-As I continue this series on leadership intelligence, I offer this, the third in our series.
-Recall the introduction of four leadership intelligences—Awareness, Trust/Integrity, Authenticity, and Commitment—that support the development of the being of being a leader.
-The first post explored Awareness, and the most recent explored Trust/Integrity; in this blog, we will present Authenticity.
+Recall the introduction of the four types of leadership intelligences—Awareness, Trust/Integrity, Authenticity, and Commitment—that support the development of the being of being a leader.
+We first explored Awareness and then Trust/Integrity.
+This blog examines Authenticity.

 Authenticity has been hijacked by popular culture to mean anything from being real to channeling one’s id.
-This has led people to view being authentic as sputtering impulsive thoughts that had never previously crossed their minds as a way to showcase being “more real” or “genuine.”
+This has led people to sputter impulsive thoughts that have never previously crossed their minds as a way to showcase being “more real” or “genuine.”